open-webrtc-toolkit/owt-client-javascript/README.md

 Open Media Streamer JavaScript SDK builds on top of the W3C standard WebRTC APIs to accelerate development of real-time communications (RTC) for web applications, including peer-to-peer, broadcasting, and conference mode communications.

 ## How to build release package
-1. run `npm install -g grunt-cli` to install grunt.
+1. Run `npm install -g grunt-cli` to install grunt.
-2. Goto "scripts" folder.
+2. Go to "scripts" folder.
 3. Run `npm install` to install development dependencies.
 4. Run `grunt`.
 5. Get release package in "dist" folder.